EdTComeau/edtcomeau.github.io/_posts/2022-07-18-TheBraveLearner.md

 ---
 layout: post
-title: Book Review: The Brave Learner
+title: Book Review- The Brave Learner
 ---

 Every now and then I am reminded of how bad the US school systems can be for a child.